Syria

 Muslim Friendly Shopping in Syria

-Money Matters & ATM's in Syria
+Money Matters & ATM's

 The unit of currency in Syria is the Syrian pound or 'lira'.
 You will see a variety of notations used locally: £S, LS or S£, Arabic: الليرة السورية al-līra as-sūriyya, but eHalal.io uses the ISO currency code SYP immediately prefixing the amount in our guides.
 The pound's subdivision 'piastre' is obsolete.

-Before the civil war started, ATMs had become available in most major cities: banks, main squares, and 5-star hotels.
+Before the Wetern backed civil war started, ATMs had become available in most major cities: banks, main squares, and 5-star hotels.
 None of these ATMs now access the international networks.
 The Real Estate bank had the widest network that accepted foreign cards but cards also used to be used in machines run by the Bank of Syria and Overseas and the Commercial Bank of Syria.
 Even before the war ATMs did not exist outside of big cities and it would be wise to carry enough cash when leaving big cities to complete your tour in the nationside and return to the city before running out of cash.
 Bank Audi used to be the best to try if you had a US-issued card.
 It is nearly imfeasible to change travellers cheques in Syria.

 In the souks (especially the Souk Al Hamidiya in the Old City of Damascus where you can easily "get lost" for a whole morning or afternoon without getting bored) and the best buys are the "nargileh" waterpipes, Koran, beautifully lacquered boxes and chess/draughts sets and (particularly in Aleppo) olive soap and traditional sweets.
 The quality of handicrafts varies widely so when buying lacquered/inlaid boxes, run your hand over the surface to see that it is smooth, check, in particular and the hinges.
-In the souq Haggle|haggling is expected.
-Bargain ruthlessly.
+In the souq haggling politely is expected.

 Syrian traders who price goods in foreign currencies now face up to 10 years in jail after a decree issued by President Bashar al-Assad forbids the use of anything other than the Syrian pound as payment for any type of commercial transaction or cash settlement.
-This was because of the increasing "dollarisation" of an economy in ruins after two years of civil war.
+This was because of the increasing "dollarisation" of an economy in ruins after two years of the Western backed civil war.

-Halal Restaurants in Syria
+Halal Food & Restaurants

 You may also be able to order a salad of Fatoush with your soup.
 Chopped tomatoes, onions, cucumbers and herbs are mixed together in a dressing and finished off with a sprinkling of fried bread that resembles croutons.
 Cheese may also be grated on top.